-- Coordination is required with Base EMD NEPA Section via the FEREIR form discussed earlier.
-Base EMD NEPA Section will evaluate the site for suitability prior to construction (some sites may naturally be too wet for soakage trench usage).
-Also, contact the Preventive Medicine Unit (PMU), Naval Hospital at extension 451-5707, for required inspection of the soakage trench prior to use. - A soakage trench consists of a central pit, two feet on a side, one foot deep.
+- Coordination is required with EMD via the TEREIR form.
+EMD will evaluate the site for suitability before construction (some sites may naturally be too wet for soakage trench usage).
+Also, contact the Preventive Medicine Unit (PMU), Naval Hospital at extension 451- 5707, for required inspection of the soakage trench before use. - A soakage trench consists of a central pit, two feet on a side, one foot deep.
 A trench is dug outward from each side of the pit at least six feet.
 It must be one foot wide and one foot deep at the central pit and increase to one and a half feet deep at the far end.
 The bottom of the pit and trenches are filled with small rocks.
-One soakage trench can absorb the liquid waste from 200 diners for up to two weeks.
-If the field mess is to be used for more than two weeks, construct two trenches for each 200 diners and alternate between the trenches daily. - In order for the soil to absorb liquid field mess waste, a grease trap must be installed to remove grease, scrap food, and other suspended solids.
+One soakage trench can absorb liquid waste from 200 diners for up to two weeks.
+If the field mess is to be used for more than two weeks, construct two trenches for each 200 diners and alternate between the trenches daily.

+- In order for the soil to absorb liquid field mess waste, a grease trap must be installed to remove grease, scrap food, and other suspended solids.
 A grease trap must be placed between the field mess, shower unit, and the soakage trench.
 It may be of either the filter or the baffle type. - Liquid field mess/bathing wastewater will be disposed of in the soil by a soakage trench.
-Field showers/mess units must be located on adequately drained soils, at least 150 feet from nearest surface water and at least 500 feet from nearest drinking water well.
+Field showers/mess units must be located on adequately drained soils, at least 150 feet from nearest surface water and at least 500 feet from the nearest drinking water well.